3 top figures at Denver Post, including former owner, quit

 Alden owns a controlling interest in Digital First Media, which owns the Post.

-Lee Ann Colacioppo, the Post’s editor, didn’t immediately respond to an email Friday night.
+Lee Ann Colacioppo, the Post’s editor, did not immediately respond to an email seeking comment Friday night.